Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Since the Board of Governors purposely sets the MPS so high for Level 1, only the most qualified candidates sit for the Level 2 exam.

 The final level continues to have the highest success rate, with a 10-year average of 51%.
 For the August 2025 exam, the pass rate was 50% overall.
-This last section of the test proves to be difficult for many candidates due to the fact that a large number of the questions require answers in essay format.
+This higher rate reflects survivor bias rather than a simpler exam.
+By Level 3, the candidate pool consists only of those who have already passed two rigorous exams.

 It is recommended that anyone that makes it this far spend significant time focusing on how to quickly and efficiently answer essay questions as well as brushing up on master topics such as portfolio management.